 For Graduate Students

-The Public Humanities Initiative facilitates a path to public engagement and publication for Stanford graduate students interested in writing about the arts and humanities for a wide popular audience.
-We prepare students to publish both scholarly articles for the academic community and compelling commentary for the general reader, in nonfiction forms including but not limited to cultural criticism, op-eds, magazine reportage, popular history and science, first-person essays, blogs, podcasts, or articles for university media including the Stanford News Service and Stanford Report.
+The Public Humanities Initiative facilitates a path to public engagement and publication for Stanford graduate students interested in writing for a wide popular audience.
+We prepare students to publish both scholarly articles for the academic community and compelling commentary for the general reader, in nonfiction forms including but not limited to criticism, op-eds, magazine reportage, popular history and science, first-person essays, blogs, podcasts, and books.

-As a new generation interprets our culture through digital media as well as print, and as Stanford scholars contribute actively to that conversation, the PHI produces graduate student authors who are equipped and excited to publish a wide range of writing in both old and new media.
+As a new generation interprets our culture through digital media as well as print, and as Stanford scholars contribute actively to that conversation, PubHum produces graduate student authors who are equipped and excited to publish a wide range of writing in both traditional and new media.

-In this effort to introduce young thinkers to the rich tradition of public writing, and to provide them with a broad and dynamic view of their career possibilities, the PHI offers graduate students across disciplines the following opportunities:
+In this effort to introduce young thinkers to the rich tradition of public writing, and to provide them with a broad and dynamic view of their career possibilities, PubHum offers graduate students across disciplines the following opportunities:

 - Pitching and Publishing in Popular Media, a one-unit spring-quarter course on freelance humanities writing, taught by Associate Director for Student Programs Laura Goode.